vogr/pymorandum/README.md

 pymorandum --init
 ```

-You directory will now contain the file `config.ini` and the folder `resources`.
+Your directory will now contain the file `config.ini` and the folder `resources`.
 You should modify `config.ini` to your needs.
 Here is a quick description of the different variables:
 * `base_url`: if your photo gallery is hosted at `yoursite.com`, leave it blank, else if it lives at `yoursite.com/photo-gallery` change it to `photo-gallery`.
 On GitLab Pages, it should correspong to your chosen `baseurl` (by default the project name).
 (Note: leading and trailing slashes are ignored.)
 * `input_directory`: the directory where pymorandum will look for your collections.
 A collection is a directory containing photos or videos.
 For each collection, pymorandum will create a page accessible from the sidebar on the website.